20 Backyard Wedding Ideas

 Backyard Wedding Decor Ideas

 Search antique stores and thrift shops to find pre-loved treasures you can transform into wedding day decorations.
 A unique idea is a bouquet made using vintage costume jewelry.
 You can add extra meaning by incorporating pieces that belonged to your mother or grandmother, keeping them close to your heart as you walk down the aisle.
-Here’s a step-by-step guide from HGTV you can follow to build your own bouquet.

 Reach out to your family and your soon-to-be family to ask permission to borrow photos of loved ones who have passed on or are not able to be there with you.
-Reserve a special row of seats to display the pictures, that way, they’ll be there with you in spirit on your special day.
-It’s a touching tribute that everyone will appreciate.
+Reserve a special row of seats to display the pictures; that way, they'll be there with you in spirit on your special day.
+It's a touching tribute that everyone will appreciate.

 15. Let Nature Decorate